School Counseling Program: Frequently Asked Questions

-We accept six students per year.
+We currently accept six students per year.
 The program is intentionally small in order to maintain small student/faculty ratios and class sizes.

-We are nationally accredited in school counseling by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The program is also approved by the State of Washington to offer a Residency K-12 certificate in school counseling.
+The WWU school counseling program is also approved by the State of Washington to offer a K-12 ESA Residency certificate in school counseling.

 The program does not lend itself to part time study because of the highly structured nature of the practicum and internship experiences.
 With only a few exceptions, required classes are taught during the day during the fall, winter, and spring quarters.